 Regular users obtain high levels of nicotine, equal to cigarettes.
 It gives nicotine hit quickly, within two minutes.
-It is legal to sell it, and specialist tobacconists are likely to stock it.
+It is legal to sell it, and specialist tobacconists will likely stock it.
 It is addictive, may cause disease, but it is much safer than cigarettes.
-Now that smoking is known to kill half of continuing smokers, snuff could come back into fashion.
+Now that smoking is known to kill half of continuing smokers; snuff could come back into fashion.

 Because it has not been used, it has not been studied, and little is known about its effects.
 The safest nasal snuff with the lowest nitrosamines is from Swedish Match.

 As the risks are likely to be similar to oral snuff (see below), nasal snuff, if it helps smokers to switch off smoking, will avoid the high risks of smoking, and used for the first year or so after stopping smoking, will reduce the risk of relapse to smoking.

 Because of its fast action, it will be helpful if kept handy as an emergency source of nicotine and used to satisfy and counter the urge to smoke.
 Like glasses at parties, it is best not shared between friends.

 This Swedish traditional smokeless tobacco has to be ordered on the internet.
 It is barred from sale in Australia.
 It costs about two thirds as much as cigarettes.

 The only snuff worth using is made in Sweden and is very low in nitrosamines (under five parts per million) and is unlikely to cause cancer.
 It is used by a million Swedes, primarily men, daily.

 Some 200,000 Swedish women now dip snuff.
 It is spitless and used in the form of a small teabag under the upper lip.
 It is kept there for half an hour and, over the course of a day, provides nicotine levels higher than nicotine patches or gum.
 Dry snuff does not have to be refrigerated before the sale.